nicolassaganias/flapp/instructions.md

 ** rs232 module needs the jumpers to be connected to "device" ** to check the bluetooth address use "Bluetooth Scanner" app in android ** open file named "AT_COMANDS.ino"
+++ use 9600 as Baud Rate and Both Ln and C
 ** put hc-05 module into AT MODE:
 				1. unplug the module
 				2. hold push button